 They do more than this though.
 They help build these types and imbue them with the classical awe of mythic tell-tale stories.
 They become figures for the world, figures who epitomize hopes and dreams, and unfortunately, nightmares.
 The film isn’t meant in this regard to be held to “reality” – it is a fantasy of love, a parable that plays out like a storybook (enhanced by the stage-like quality of many scenes and the obvious manipulation of the camera), the kind of story that is rendered forever and will forever be affecting.
 When the Man and the Wife go to the city, it doesn’t reflect a real city, but the effervescence of romance intermixed with the whirlwind surreality and jutting angles of city life.
 It reflects Werner Herzog’s ecstatic, emotional truth, not the truth one can see with the eye around them.
 It’s a truth from the heart.
 Sunrise was produced during a more playful era of filmmaking, one where the possibilities of the medium weren’t yet known and where anything was game to an audience and an auteur ready to simply open their minds.
 For this reason, the sets are obvious constructs, like ostentatious, gilded play-sets built by a child let loose in the world’s fanciest toy box – for that child was Munrau, and Sunrise was his greatest toybox yet.

 This distance from true reality to convey a larger, more affecting emotional reality or truth reflects the film’s subtitle, A Song of Two Humans, which explicitly casts the film in a light of its own invention, as a moody corpus of emotion, a song, produced by artists, and not truly a “reality”.
-Its fakery doesn’t make it less truthful.
+Its obvious artifice doesn’t make it less truthful.
 It merely allows it to peer behind the reality to find the truth, to see what the eye cannot, and to explore the world of dreams and nightmares, of hopes and fears, rather than the explicit mundane reality we see with our eyes.
-It allows it, above all, to play with “what is reality” as many early films did and to visualize the emotions we feel in the world in an unfettered, unrestrained way.
+It allows it, above all, to play with the contours of “reality” as many early films did and to visualize the emotions we feel in the world in an unfettered, unrestrained way.
 It is the epitome of silent cinema at its most transcendentally awe-struck and unspeakably romantic, moving from the idea of romance to the implacable and unexplainable sensation of abstract love at its purest and most expressive.
 It is not a narrative but a manifestation of a state of mind.
 It is not a love but love, by itself, as an elemental fact.
 As a result, Murnau is not only advancing technique but falling madly in love with it.
 He can’t help but stare wide-eyed at his own creation.
 Thankfully, we can’t help it either.